zns18/zns18.github.io/research/_posts/2015-02-01-multimerization-stabilization.markdown

 <p>Finally, we investigated the origin of the strengthening by ligand binding.
 We found that, rather than being strengthened through intramolecular contacts, it is strengthened due to the contacts provided by the biotin-binding loop that crosses the interface between the dimers.</p>

-<h2>Citation</h2>
-<b>Scholl, Zackary N.</b>, Weitao Yang, and Piotr E. Marszalek.
-"Direct Observation of Multimer Stabilization in the Mechanical Unfolding Pathway of a Protein Undergoing Oligomerization."
-ACS nano 9.2 (2015): 1189-1197. <a href="http://dx.doi.org/10.1021/nn504686">Link</a>
 <hr>